Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 \subsection{Jet power and circuit model}

-The Blandford–Znajek mechanism enables the extraction of energy from a rotating black hole by a force-free field, providing an explanation for the release of black hole electromagnetic jets.
-Specifically, a stationary axisymmetric force-free field around a black hole admits Noether currents associated with its symmetries~\cite{Gralla_Jacobson:2014}.
-Time-translation symmetry corresponds to the \textit{Killing energy} (i.e., the energy measured at infinity), while azimuthal-translation symmetry corresponds to the \textit{Killing angular momentum}.
+The Blandford–Znajek mechanism enables the extraction of energy from a rotating black hole by a force-free field, providing a unified explanation for the release of black hole electromagnetic jets.
+Specifically, a stationary axisymmetric force-free field around a rotating black hole admits Noether currents associated with the black hole isometries~\cite{BlandfordZnajek1977,Gralla_Jacobson:2014}.
+The current associated with the asymptotic time-translation symmetry corresponds to the \textit{Killing energy} (i.e., the energy measured at infinity), while the current associated with the azimuthal-translation symmetry corresponds to the \textit{Killing angular momentum}.
 The Killing energy and angular momentum are conserved as they propagate along the poloidal field lines.
 For a local observer, the Killing energy is interpreted as spatial angular momentum in the ergoregion.
-Hence, a negative energy flux can flow into the black hole from the ergoregion while being balanced by a positive energy flux to infinity.
-The power extracted by this mechanism is given by
+Hence, a negative energy flux can flow into the black hole from the ergoregion while being balanced by a positive energy flux escaping to infinity.
+The power output of the BZ process is given by